-Both Vittorio Emanuele II (1820-78), the first king of Italy, and his son and heir, Umberto I (1844-1900), are buried in the Pantheon.
-The grand tomb of Vittorio Emanuele II proclaims him as Father of the Fatherland.
-The tomb of his son is a rather less ostentatious affair.
+Both Vittorio Emanuele II (r.
+1861-78), the first king of Italy, and his son and successor, Umberto I (1844-1900), are buried in the Pantheon.
+The inscription on the father's grand tomb proclaims him as: 'PADRE DELLA PATRIA'.
+The tomb of his son, which stands opposite, is a rather less ostentatious affair.

-The second king of Italy was assassinated in the Italian city of Monza on July 29th, 1900, by Gaetano Bresci (1869-1901).
-Little over a year later, in September 1901, the U.S. president William McKinley was shot and killed by Leon F. Czolgosz (1873-1901), who claimed that he had been inspired by the assassination of Italy's monarch.
+The second king of Italy was assassinated by Gaetano Bresci (1869-1901) in the Italian city of Monza on July 29th, 1900.
+Little over a year later, on September 14th 1901, the twenty-fifth president of the United States, William McKinley (1843-1901), was shot and killed by Leon F. Czolgosz (1873-1901), who claimed that he had been inspired by the assassination of Italy's monarch.
 Both assassins were self-declared anarchists.

-Umberto I is interred with his consort Margherita of Savoy (1851-1926), the queen who gave her name to a pizza!
+Umberto I is interred with his wife Margherita of Savoy (1851-1926), queen consort of Italy.

 its art, history and culture.